-c) Focus Treasury and Credit Solutions
+Focus Treasury and Credit Solutions

-We offer clients the option of obtaining certain financial solutions from unaffiliated third-party financial institutions with the assistance of our affiliate, Focus Treasury & Credit Solutions, LLC ("FTCS"), a wholly owned subsidiary of our parent company, Focus Financial Partners, LLC.
-These third-party financial institutions are banks and non-banks (the "Network Institutions") that offer credit and cash management solutions to our clients.
+HC offers clients the option of obtaining certain financial solutions from unaffiliated third-party financial institutions with the assistance of its affiliate, Focus Treasury & Credit Solutions, LLC ("FTCS"), a wholly owned subsidiary of its parent company, Focus Financial Partners, LLC.
+These third-party financial institutions are banks and non-banks (the "Network Institutions") that offer credit and cash management solutions to HC clients.
 Certain other unaffiliated third parties provide administrative and settlement services to facilitate FTCS's cash management solutions.
-FTCS acts as an intermediary to facilitate our clients' access to these credit and cash management solutions.
+FTCS acts as an intermediary to facilitate clients' access to these credit and cash management solutions.

-FTCS receives a portion of the revenue earned by the Network Institutions for providing services to our clients.
+FTCS receives a portion of the revenue earned by the Network Institutions for providing services to HC clients.
 For non-mortgage loans, FTCS will receive up to 0.50% annually of outstanding loan balances.
 For mortgage loans, FTCS will receive a one-time payment of up to 1.00% of the mortgage loan amount, up to 0.50% annually of outstanding loan balances, or a combination of the two.
-FTCS's earned revenue is indirectly paid by our clients through an increased interest rate charged by the Network Institutions for credit solutions or reduced yield paid by the Network Institutions for cash management solutions.
+FTCS's earned revenue is indirectly paid by HC's clients through an increased interest rate charged by the Network Institutions for credit solutions or reduced yield paid by the Network Institutions for cash management solutions.
 For clients of certain affiliates of Focus Financial Partners, LLC, FTCS has agreed to waive the earned revenue that it receives, which results in a lower interest rate on lending solutions or a higher yield on cash management solutions for those clients.
 The amount of revenue earned by FTCS for these financial solutions will vary over time in response to market conditions, including the interest rate environment, and other factors such as the volume and timing of loan closings.
 The amount of revenue earned by FTCS for a particular financial solution will also differ from the amount of revenue earned by FTCS for other types of financial solutions.
-Such fees are also revenue for our common parent company, Focus Financial Partners, LLC.
-Accordingly, we have a conflict of interest when recommending FTCS's services to clients because of the compensation to our affiliates, FTCS and Focus.
-We mitigate this conflict by: (1) fully and fairly disclosing the material facts concerning the above arrangements to our clients, including in this Brochure; and (2) offering FTCS solutions to clients on a strictly nondiscretionary and fully disclosed basis, and not as part of any discretionary investment services.
-Additionally, we note that clients who use FTCS's services will receive product-specific disclosure from the Network Institutions and other unaffiliated third-party intermediaries that provide services to our clients.
+Such fees are also revenue for the common parent company, Focus Financial Partners, LLC.
+Accordingly, HC has a conflict of interest when recommending FTCS's services to clients because of the compensation to its affiliates, FTCS and Focus.
+HC mitigates this conflict by: (1) fully and fairly disclosing the material facts concerning the above arrangements to clients, including in this Brochure; and (2) offering FTCS solutions to clients on a strictly nondiscretionary and fully disclosed basis, and not as part of any discretionary investment services.
+Additionally, note that clients who use FTCS's services will receive product-specific disclosure from the Network Institutions and other unaffiliated third-party intermediaries that provide services to HC's clients.

-We have an additional conflict of interest when we recommend FTCS to provide credit solutions to our clients because our interest in continuing to receive investment advisory fees from client accounts gives us a financial incentive to recommend that clients borrow money rather than liquidating some or all of the assets we manage.
+HC has an additional conflict of interest when recommending FTCS to provide credit solutions to its clients because HC's interest in continuing to receive investment advisory fees from client accounts gives it a financial incentive to recommend that clients borrow money rather than liquidating some or all of the assets managed by HC.